 I finally completed my training and also completed further training called “Train the Trainer” as well as the nationally accredited TAE 40116 Cert IV in training and assessment, which qualified me to teach and saw me teaching internationally as well as nationally.

 My passion to share my education, skill & experience and wanting to do it right inspired me to teach all I want to learn when I was starting out to ensure you too perform remarkable results that made a difference to your clients."

 Her education, experience and creativity have led her to develop holistic programs using a range of protocols to bring various therapies together.
 Her focus is on treating and educating clients by looking at each condition topically, internally, physically and emotionally for maximum results.

-Amanda’s success as a Specialist Cosmetic, Laser and skin Aesthetician and her passion for the industry have inspired her to share her knowledge and experience with others.
-Teaching her students not to be walking text books but rather process and think about each individual case giving themselves an edge and differentiating themselves in the market place by planning the right treatment using all resources and combining chemical and mechanical treatments to deliver real results, not just promises.
+Amanda’s success as a Specialist Cosmetic, Laser and skin Aesthetician and her passion for the industry have inspired her to share her education, knowledge and experience with others.
+Teaching her students not to be walking text books but rather Think through the process about each individual case giving themselves an edge and differentiating themselves in the market place against your competitors by planning the right treatment programs, using all resources and combining chemical and mechanical treatments to deliver real results, not just promises.